Thomas-Duggan/Engi1020_Car-Sensor-With-Discord-Integration/README.md

+## Instructions
+- Both programs with a preceeding "!" are to be ran seperately in different instances of Thonny (or different IDE), simultaneously.
+- All other python programs (Tmon.py, RAM.py, Pet Mode.py, mode.py) can be ignored.
+These programs are labeled .py for ease of access within your IDE of choice and, again, are not to be ran as a program.

 ## Notes
 - Project in collaboration with Devin Reardon.
 - "CFW" means Custom FirmWare.
 I do not have permission to distribute the CFW used.
-- Both programs with a preceeding "!" are to be ran seperately in different instances of Thonny (or different IDE), simultaneously.
 - Requires a microcomputer and [Ultrasonic Ranger](https://wiki.seeedstudio.com/Grove-Ultrasonic_Ranger/) to function properly.